pandastrike/bayzee/README.md

 * #### Phrase Classification
   A manually labelled training data set containing phrases labeled as relevant to domain ('1') or not relevant to domain ('0') is used to train a Naive Bayes classifier.
   Trained classifier is used to predict the probability of each phrase belonging to either of the two classes ('good' or 'bad').
-  A manually labelled hold-out data set containing phrases labeled as relevant to domain ('1') or not relevant to domain ('0') is used to evaluate accuracy of the classifier.
+  A manually labelled hold-out data set containing phrases labelled as relevant to domain ('1') or not relevant to domain ('0') is used to evaluate accuracy of the classifier.
-  Six measures are computed for evaluation:
+  Six measures are computed to evaluate classifier accuracy:

   * 'Precision of Good': (# of phrases correctly classified as 'good' / Total # of phrases classified as 'good')
   * 'Recall of Good': (# of phrases correctly classified as 'good' / Total # of 'good' phrases in hold-out)
-  * 'Balanced F-measure of Good': 2 * 'Precision of Bad' * 'Recall of Good' / ('Precision of Good' + 'Recall of Good')
+  * 'Balanced F-measure of Good': 2 * 'Precision of Good' * 'Recall of Good' / ('Precision of Good' + 'Recall of Good')
   * 'Precision of Bad': (# of phrases correctly classified as 'bad' / Total # of phrases classified as 'bad')
   * 'Recall of Bad': (# of phrases correctly classified as 'bad' / Total # of 'bad' phrases in hold-out)
   * 'Balanced F-measure of Bad': 2 * 'Precision of Bad' * 'Recall of Bad' / ('Precision of Bad' + 'Recall of Bad')